tobias-weiss-ai-xr/opendesk-edu/docs/baseline-requirements.md

 **Reference:** Most applications use LDAP access as per https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/blob/main/docs/components.md?ref_type=heads#identity-data-flows

-> **Note**<br>
+> [!note]
-> The direct access to LDAP is going to be deprecated for most use cases. openDesk is looking into active provisioning of the user/group data into the applications using [SCIM](https://scim.cloud/).
+> The direct access to LDAP is going to be deprecated for most use cases. openDesk is looking into active
+> provisioning of the user/group data into the applications using [SCIM](https://scim.cloud/).

 ### Push: Provisioning